jasserabdou/California-House-Prices/README.md

 # California House Price Prediction App

 This Streamlit app predicts house prices in California based on user input features.
-The app utilizes a pre-trained Linear Regression model to make predictions.
+The app utilizes a Linear Regression model to make predictions.

 ## Deployed on Streamlit Community Cloud